mabox-source/parallelbayes/README.md

 with only $\frac{H^{total}}{M}$ samples.
 The remix (and naive pooling) methods do not: you end up with $H^{total}$ samples.
 This is reflected in greater ESS (see the vignettes).
+* I made type 1 weights an argument of the `remix.weights` function, so that we can compute the type 2 weights after computing the type 1 weights only.
+This allows us to get timings for both algorithms without wasting much time (much computation is shared between the type 1 and type 2 weights).
+It will also speed up the type 2 weight computation if `loglik` is also supplied as an argument.
+This is why both `loglik` and `w.type_1` can be returned by `remix.weights`.

 ## Spark notes